gkoberger/BugzillaJS/README.md

 # TROUBLESHOOTING

-- It conflicts with other Bugzilla Jetpacks and Userscripts, including the Bugzilla Tweaks Jetpack running.
+- It conflicts with other Bugzilla extensions and Userscripts.
-- Developing on it has only been tested on OSX; it probably won't work anywhere else.

 ## IF THERE IS A CONFLICT WITH ANOTHER SCRIPT